sleemanj/optiboot/dists/README.md

 A number of examples are available in `File > Examples > ATTinyCore > Tiny13` which will help you to get the hang of special considerations about writing code for the Tiny13.

-### ATtiny5, ATtiny10
+### ATtiny4, ATtiny5, ATtiny9, ATtiny10

 These chips are extremely small 6 pin chips and work a bit differently, please read this [extended information about how to use the Tiny4/5/9/10](https://github.com/sleemanj/ATTinyCore/blob/master/avr/variants/tiny5_10/README.md) as it does require some extra setup.

-The 4/5 only have 512K of Flash, and all of them only have 32 bytes of SRAM, you can forget about anything to do with Print (that includes Serial) as it's not practically useful in such limitations.
+The 4 and 5 only have 512K of Flash, and all of them only have 32 bytes of SRAM, you can forget about anything to do with Print (that includes Serial) as it's not practically useful in such limitations.
 But all the basic functions, that is, digitalRead/Write, analogRead/Write and pinMode are good.

+The 4 and 9 do not have an ADC, so analogRead() is not available on those chips.

+You will find it useful to select `Tools > Millis, Tone Support > No Millis, No Tone` when ever possible on these chips, as that will save a lot of space - you can still use `delay()` even if you don't have `millis()` enabled so it's not entirely useless!

+Due to these chips being what Atmel calls "Reduced Core TinyAVR" the compiler can not make the code as efficient on 4/5/9/10, so even code that fits for example in a Tiny13 may not fit in a Tiny10 even though they have the same amount (1024 bytes) of code space.  **Think small!**

 :star: [See Arduino Pinout Diagram](https://raw.githubusercontent.com/sleemanj/ArduinoOrientedChipPinoutCreator/master/tiny5%2C10.jpg)

 Installation & Usage
 --------------------------------------------------------------------------------